Ray Baer

 Raymond T. Baer (May 7, 1905 - January 19, 1968) was an American football player.
 He played college football at the University of Michigan from 1924 to 1927.
 He was selected as a first-team All-Big Ten Conference and second-team All-American player in 1927.

-Early years
+Early life

 A native of Louisville, Kentucky, Baer was born in 1905.
 His parents, Nathan and Simone "Simmie" Baer, were Jewish immigrants from Russia.
 His father was a tailor.

 Baer attended Manual High School.
 While in high school, he was an all-state football player at the end position.
 He was reportedly "a Kentucky high school legend" who was also all-state in basketball and won the Kentucky high jump championship.

 University of Michigan

 Baer played college football at the guard and tackle positions for the University of Michigan Wolverines football teams from 1924 to 1927.
 Michigan quarterback Benny Friedman said of Baer: "Ray was the best college lineman I ever saw...the fastest man on the squad, he was smart, he was quick, he was very aggressive, and he had great desire.
 He was wonderful on both offense and defense."

 As a senior, Baer started all eight games at right guard for the 1927 Michigan Wolverines football team.
 He was selected by the Associated Press (AP) as a first-team All-Big Ten Conference player and a second-team All-American in 1927.
 He was also selected by the United Press as a second-team All-American in 1927.
 He concluded his college football career playing on the East team in the December 1927 East–West Shrine Game.